cockroachlabs-field/cdc-example/README.md

 Based on https://www.cockroachlabs.com/docs/stable/change-data-capture.html#create-a-changefeed-connected-to-kafka

-To get started, simply run `run.sh`.
+To get started, simply run `./run.sh CRDB_ORG_NAME CRDB_LICENSE_KEY` where `CRDB_ORG_NAME` is your CRDB Enterprise License Org and `CRDB_LICENSE_KEY` is your CRDB Enterprise License Key.
 For now, executing `docker-compose up` directly is not supported.
 To stop all services and cleanup you can run `kill.sh`.
 This does a full system prune, so be careful (`docker system prune -a -f --volumes`)

 The following services are started:
 * `roach-source-0` - Cockroach cluster node serving as CDC source